How to Install Arch Linux

 sudo reboot

-Once the system reboots, GRUB loads and offers you the option of loading Arch Linux.
+Once the system reboots, GRUB loads and allows you to load Arch Linux.
 Press Enter to load the system.
 Use the password you set up to log in.

 Conclusion